-- stimulates the upper, weak trigram, which - responds to this stimulation cheerfully and joyously.
+- stimulates the upper, weak trigram, which - responds to this stimulation cheerfully and joyously. - Ken, the lower trigram, is the youngest son;

-- Ken, the lower trigram, is the youngest son; - the upper, Tui, is the youngest daughter.
+• the upper, Tui, is the youngest daughter.

 Thus the universal mutual attraction between the sexes is represented.
-In courtship, the masculine principle must seize the initiative place itself below the feminine principle.
+In courtship, the masculine principle must courtship

+and

+marriage,